AxialExchange/nemsis/readme.md

+Note: This gem has been developed using ruby 1.9.2

+# NEMSIS

-NEMSIS (http://www.nemsis.org) is a standard used by EMS agencies to describe the data that they collect in the field.
+[NEMSIS](http://www.nemsis.org) is a standard used by EMS agencies to describe the data that they collect in the field.
 Loosely, it is broken up as follows:

 ## Core Elements